seldas/Practical-Machine-Learning-PA/PA.md

 # Research on "How Well Your Exercises Are"

-## Introduction
+### Introduction
 The data for this project come from [Human Activity Recognition (HAR)](http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har).
 Thank you for data sharing!
 The training data for this project are available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv).
 The test data are available [here](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv).
 **Reference**
 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.

-## Executive Summary
+### Executive Summary
 The workflow of this project is described as below:

-(1) Data Download;
+1. Data Download;
-(2) Data load and cleaning;
+2. Data load and cleaning;
-(3) Data standardization;
+3. Data standardization;
-(4) Exploratory analysis;
+4. Exploratory analysis;
-(5) Build predictive model with training dataset using random Forest;
+5. Build predictive model with training dataset using random Forest;
-(6) Predict Testing (20) samples.
+- First, we decide to Normalize the training dataset based on individuals to eliminate the influence from person;
+- Second, we used RandomForest algorithm to train a model based on Training Dataset;
+- Third, we used the trained model to predict normalized validating dataset and draw the confusion matrix;

-* Since the performance on the validation dataset is quite good as performed, we didn't fine tuning our predictive model any more.
+*Since the performance on the validation dataset is quite good as performed, we didn't fine tuning our predictive model any more.*

+6. Predict Testing (20) samples.

+**Conclusion:**
+The Accuracy based on validation dataset is `0.992`, which indicate the model performance is pretty good.
+The prediction result of 20 extra samples are shown at the last section and past the following exam.

-## Data Download
+### Data Download

 ```r
 rm(list=ls())